Alegría Farm Opens at the Orange County Great Park

 Alegría’s hydroponic vertical farm system is perfect for home use where space is limited.
 It uses no soil, 90 percent less water, 70 percent less land and 50 percent less fertilizer than traditional farming.
 Applicable to commercial or home use, Alegría systems produce clean, natural food faster and allow plants to grow bigger and stronger, making the plants more pest resistant.

-Alegria’s new Soxx farm demonstrates organic food production using GardenSoxx, an innovative organic food production system that can be used over cement or other man-made surfaces.
+Alegria’s new Soxx farm demonstrates organically-grown food production using GardenSoxx, an innovative organically-grown food production system that can be used over cement or other man-made surfaces.
 The Alegría Soxx farm, a joint venture between Alegría Fresh, Orange County Produce, LLC and Filtrexx Corporation, consists of 13 rows of 5 Soxx each, for a total of 7,200 linear feet of growing space within an 8,500 sq. ft. area (approx. 1/5 acre).
 Production yields nearly double that of conventional farming.
 Water usage is 70% less and other cost savings such as being weed-free increase the ROI of this new micro farm.
 Thirteen different specialty crops including four cultivators of beets, onions, red and green romaine, radicchio, treviso, red and green cabbage and kale are being grown to demonstrate the versatility of the system and prove that urban microfarms can be profitable with no subsidies required.
 Alegría Farms can be employed in densely populated urban environments bringing access to superior food closer to where people live and work.

 Alegría Fresh is developing on-site workshops and entrepreneurship programs to teach urban farmers and create new jobs in high-performance urban agriculture.
-Courses will be offered in hydroponic and organic food production, alternative energy, food preparation, composting and vermiculture, plant health and mineral optimization, food production and marketing, use of medicinal herbs and integrating holistic health and wellness into your lifestyle.
+Courses will be offered in hydroponic and organically-grown food production, alternative energy, food preparation, composting and vermiculture, plant health and mineral optimization, food production and marketing, use of medicinal herbs and integrating holistic health and wellness into your lifestyle.
 An interactive urban farm training center designed to give veterans and youth hands-on training is under construction and is planned to be completed September 31, 2014.

-All Alegría Fresh seedlings originate from certified organic, non-GMO seeds and are supplied by the Plug Connection.
+All Alegría Fresh seedlings originate from certified organically-grown, non-GMO seeds and are supplied by the Plug Connection.
 This year, Alegría Fresh heirloomed more than 300,000 seeds from its crops.
 These seeds are used to produce subsequent crops

 The Alegría Farm is solar powered and off-the-grid and uses state-of-the-art battery storage systems designed and built by OES in Ojai, CA.